sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-notebook.rst

 Create Jupyter Notebook
 ======

-You can create Jupyter Notebook as below:
+You can create Jupyter Notebook using the below:

 ::